 Chinese Cork Oak was introduced to the UK by Robert Fortune in 1861, from hills west of Beijing where it is a common tree.
 He sent large quantities of acorns which germinated successfully and grew ‘luxuriantly’ in Standish’s nursery at Ascot; however, none of these trees appear to have survived (Elwes & Henry 1906–1913).
 Emil Bretschneider later sent acorns, also from the mountains around Beijing, to the Arnold Arboretum in 1881.
 In 1890, Sargent reported that it was perfectly hardy there and growing rapidly, the leaves turning bright canary yellow in November (Bretschneider 1898).
 Bretschneider also sent seed from the same source to Kew in 1882, where it also flourished but did not survive for long.
 A tree that has survived at Kew was sourced from the Arnold Arboretum and planted in 1909; it measured 17 m × 53 cm dbh in 2010.
 The girth champion for the UK and Ireland grows at Tortworth Court Hotel, planted in 1881, and measured 17 m × 68 cm dbh in 2015.
 Two trees are joint height champions according to the Tree Register: one at Hollycombe, West Sussex, 21 m × 65 cm in 2018, up from 19 m × 49 cm in 1984, the other at Borde Hill, Sussex, 21 m × 65 cm in 2015, up from 20 m × 44 cm in 1983 and 10 m × 29 cm in 1967 (Tree Register 2021; Clarke 1988; Bean 1976).
 At Arboretum du Passadou, France, a tree was estimated at about 25 m tall in 2019 (pers. obs.)

 Quercus variabilis is cultivated in botanic gardens and arboreta in all four hemispheres.
 At Mereweather Arboretum in Victoria, Australia, a specimen from seed collected in southern Yunnan is semi-evegreen (Funk 2015); at Eastwoodhill Arboretum in New Zealand it has grown well: a tree sourced from Hillier Nurseries reached 21 m tall by 2017 and a study of Chinese species growing there suggested that Chinese Cork Oak could be more widely grown in New Zealand.
 (He & Luo 1992).
 Trees grown from seed from the Eastwoodhill tree are growing in Grigadale Arboretum in Argentina (Grigadale Arboretum 2021); also in Argentina, the San Miguel Arobretum has several trees from seed sourced in Japan (P. Laharrague, pers. comm.).
-The species is found in many gardens in the US, including recent introductions of wild collected seed, e.g. a NACPEC 2002 collection from Shaanxi, the source of trees at The Morton Arboretum, Chicago Botanic Garden, and Morris Arboretum (Quercus Multisite 2021).
+The species is found in many gardens in the US, including from recent introductions of wild collected seed, e.g. a NACPEC 2002 collection from Shaanxi, the source of trees at The Morton Arboretum, Chicago Botanic Garden, and Morris Arboretum (Quercus Multisite 2021).
 At Washington Park Arboretum it was 26.2 m × 49 cm in 2004 (R. Larson pers. comm.2020).
+At UBC Botanical Garden in Vancouver, Canada, a tree from seed sourced in South Korea and accessioned in 1986 is about 20 m tall (D. Justice pers. comm.
+2021).

 According to J.R.P.
 Van Hoey Smith (1992), the species’ hardiness in Trompenburg Arboretum in the Netherlands depended on the origin of the seed: seedlings grown from acorns sourced from Eastwoodhill Arboretum froze down to the ground every year, whereas high-altitude acorns from Mount Emei in Sichuan, China fared much better.